 - 1. Exhibits should be as mature as possible. - 2.
 Every entry must be identified by hybrid or variety. - 3.
 All classes calling for a gallon sample may have a $2 \frac{1}{2}$ 3 inch diameter cylinder placed in a glass gallon container to reduce the amount of grain to three quarts. - 4.
-Class may be combined or divided by superintendent based on number of entries.

-- 5. Youth and Adult entries will be judged separately.
-If there are three or fewer entries per class, the superintendents can combine them and judge Youth and Adults together. - 6.
+If variety is NOT stated where requested OR samples not tied where requested, ribbon placing will drop one placing. - 5.
+Hay samples should be approximately 15"x12"x6".
+Maximum thickness of 6" and minimum of 5".
+Hay samples should be tied with a "T".
+Wrap the twine horizontally around the hay and tie, then wrap vertically and tie. - 6.
+Class may be combined or divided by superintendent based on number of entries. - 7.
+Youth and Adult entries will be judged separately.
+If there are three or fewer entries per class, the superintendents can combine them and judge Youth and Adults together. - 8.
 This applies to each class within the division.
-Champion and Reserve Champion ribbons will be awarded in each division if the judge determines the exhibits deserving. - 7.
+Champion and Reserve Champion ribbons will be awarded in each division if the judge determines the exhibits deserving. - 9.
 Top scoring entries are eligible to enter the Kansas State Fair Wheat Show.
 Individuals need to enter themselves on State Fair Entry Forms.